 All demographic assumptions will be the same as those adopted for the 2022 actuarial valuation, except in relation to the life expectancy assumption.
 Given the minimum risk financial assumptions do not protect against future adverse demographic experience a higher level of prudence will be adopted in the life expectancy assumption.
 The termination basis for an outgoing employer will include an adjustment to the assumption for longevity improvements over time by increasing the rate of improvement in mortality rates to 2% p.a. from 1.75% used in the 2022 valuation for ongoing funding and contribution purposes.
-This assumption will be reviewed from time to time to allow for any material changes in life expectancy trends and will be formally reassessed at the next valuation.
+This assumption will be formally reassessed at the next valuation.